VahalaSly/Final_Project/README.md

 numerical values.
 The labels must exists in the JSON file.
 Optional.

-`-tf` or `--task_features` passing names of keys (remember to account for the flattening of the input) which are to be considered by the machine learning when attempting to predict the task labels.
+`-tf` or `--task_features` passing names of keys (remember to account for the flattening of the input) which are to be considered as features by the machine learning when attempting to predict the task labels.
 If none are given, then all keys given by the JSON file are used.
-The labels also need to be included.
 Optional.

-`-wf` or `--workflow_features` passing names of keys (remember to account for the flattening of the input) which are to be considered by the machine learning when attempting to predict the workflow labels.
+`-wf` or `--workflow_features` passing names of keys (remember to account for the flattening of the input) which are to be considered as features by the machine learning when attempting to predict the workflow labels.
 If none are given, then all keys given by the JSON file are used.
-The labels also need to be included.
 Optional.

 ### The profiles